7RU7H/Archive/Wireless-Hacking/WiFi-Hacking.md

 iw wlan0 info # Displays the following
 # addr is the MAC/BSSID
 # type is client mode: monitor, managed, etc
-iw dev $interface scan # Scans the area for available WIFI network from that interface
+iw dev $interface scan # Scans the area for available WiFi network from that interface
+# Important info and questions to ask:
+# What standard is used?
+# SSID, BSSID - needed to tools
+# What ciphers are used?
+# What Authentication suites are used?
+# What is the DS Parameter set value == What Channel is used (Channel refers to the specific frequency range within the broader WiFi signals spectrum)?
+# e.g: RSN (Robust Security Network) indicates WPA2

+# Put NIC into monitor mode:
-ip link set dev $interface down iw dev $interface set type monitor ip link set dev $interface up
+ip link set dev $interface down iw dev $interface set type monitor ip link set dev $interface up iw dev $interface info
 ```